 The oestrogen in the pill may cause your blood to clot more readily.
 If a blood clot develops, it could cause:

-The risk of getting a blood clot is very small, but your doctor will check if you have certain risk factors that before prescribing the pill.
+The risk of getting a blood clot is very small, but your doctor will check if you have certain risk factors before prescribing the pill.

 Where you can get the combined pill